 Dorothea C. Lerman

-Dorothea Lerman, Ph.D., is a professor of psychology at the University of Houston-Clear Lake (UHCL), where she coordinates a master’s program in behavior analysis and serves as director of the UHCL Center for Autism and Developmental Disabilities.
-She received her doctoral degree in psychology from the University of Florida in 1995, specializing in the experimental analysis of behavior.
-Her areas of expertise include autism, developmental disabilities, early intervention, functional analysis, teacher and parent training, and treatment of severe behavior disorders (e.g., aggression, self-injury).
-Dr. Lerman’s graduate students serve as behavioral consultants for school districts in the Houston area and provide services to children and families through an on-campus clinic.
-Dr. Lerman has published more than 60 research articles and chapters, served as associate editor of The Journal of Applied Behavior Analysis and Research in Developmental Disabilities, was the founding editor of Behavior Analysis in Practice, and recently completed a term as editor-in-chief of the Journal of Applied Behavior Analysis.
-She has secured more than $1.5 million in grants and contracts to support her work.
-She was the recipient of the 2007 Distinguished Contribution to Applied Behavioral Research Award and the 2001 B. F. Skinner Award for New Researchers from Division 25 of the American Psychological Association.
-She also was named a Fellow of the Association for Behavior Analysis International in 2008.
-Dr. Lerman is a licensed psychologist and a Board Certified Behavior Analyst.
+Dorothea Lerman is currently a Professor of Behavior Analysis at the University of Houston - Clear Lake, where she chairs the master’s program in behavior analysis and serves as Director of the UHCL Center for Autism and Developmental Disabilities (CADD).
+She received her doctoral degree in Psychology from the University of Florida, specializing in behavior analysis.
+Her areas of expertise include autism, developmental disabilities, early intervention, functional analysis, teacher and parent training, and treatment of severe behavior disorders.
+She currently oversees several programs at CADD, including a focused intervention program for children with autism, a vocational program for adults with disabilities, a student support program for college students with autism, and a teacher training program for local school districts.
+Dr. Lerman has published more than 100 research articles and chapters, served as Editor-in-Chief for The Journal of Applied Behavior Analysis and Behavior Analysis in Practice and has secured more than $2 million in grants and contracts to support her work.
+She was the recipient of the 2007 Distinguished Contribution to Applied Behavioral Research Award and the 2001 B. F. Skinner Award for New Researchers, awarded by Division 25 of the American Psychological Association.
+She also was named a Fellow of the Association for Behavior Analysis-International in 2008.
+Dr. Lerman is a Licensed Behavior Analyst and a Board Certified Behavior Analyst.